Ashung/import-colors-sketch/README.md

 - Import Colors to Color Variables
 - Import Colors as Library
+- Import Colors and Update Color Variables
+- Convert Color Variables to .txt or .clr File
 - Export Color Variables to .txt or .clr file
-- Convert Color Variables to .txt or .clr File

 ## Supported Formats